 Luckily, there is an easy solution — installing a programmable thermostat.
 With this device, you can easily control the temperature of your home and pre-program it so that your heating and cooling system automatically maintains the temperature you want to maintain throughout the day.
 Setting your system to automatically turn off when you’re not home and in the evening will drastically cut down on your energy costs each month.

 Another easy way to cut down on heating costs is to make use of your ceiling fans.
 Not only are ceiling fans extremely cheap to run, but they also keep the air circulating throughout your home which can help with stuffiness.
 Not only are they a great way to cool your home by pushing air downward, but they can also help heat your home in the wintertime.
 By reversing the direction that the fan spins (look for a switch somewhere on the fan), it pulls air upwards effectively helping the room stay warmer.

 Clean and Flush Out Your Hot Water Heater

 Unless you’re moving into a brand new home, you may want to consider cleaning out your hot water heater.
 Over time, the sediment found in public water will accumulate inside your hot water heater.
 If it isn’t removed from time to time it can build up to the point of damaging your water heating system.
 This can be expensive to fix and REALLY expensive to replace, so it is a good idea to drain your water heater periodically to remove any sediment that has accumulated.

-Another money saving tip for your water heater is to turn the temperature down to around 120 degrees.
+Another money-saving tip for your water heater is to turn the temperature down to around 120 degrees.
 This simple change can save you 3%-5% on your energy bill each year and will avoid any scalding moments for guests who aren’t used to your water settings.
-It is also really easy to do, just Google “how to turn down my water heater (insert water heater brand and model)”.
+It is also effortless to do, just Google “how to turn down my water heater (insert water heater brand and model)”.

 Home Maintenance Tips To Perform Monthly